TIEmerald/KNVAppleKnowledgeBase/Threading/ThreadManagement/README.md

          // Report an error.
     }
 }

+pthread_create() - create a thread.
+pthread_exist() - end current thread.
+pthread_cancel(pthread_t) - sends a cancellation request to the thread. pthread_join() - block currrent thread, until another thread terminated pthread_kill(pthread_t, int sig) - send a signal sig to thread.
+If sig is 0, then no signal is sent, but error checking is still performed.
 ```
 > If you add the code from the preceding listing to one of your source files and call the LaunchThread function, it would create a new detached thread in your application.
 Of course, new threads created using this code would not do anything useful.
 The threads would launch and almost immediately exit.
 To make things more interesting, you would need to add code to the PosixThreadMainRoutine function to do some actual work.
 To ensure that a thread knows what work to do, you can pass it a pointer to some data at creation time.
 You pass this pointer as the last parameter of the pthread_create function.